chevah/geck/docs/product/support.rst

 ----------------------------------------

-If the support case leads to finding a defect or it needs to be escalated, a Trac ticket should be created with details of the customer.
+If the support case leads to finding a defect or it needs to be escalated, a GitHub issue should be created with details of the customer.

-For the defect, create a Trac ticket with priority High and notify the customer of the Trac ticket ID so that they can follow up with Support on the issue.
+For the defect, create a ticket with priority High and notify the customer of the ticket ID so that they can follow up with Support on the issue.

 Holding a screenshare session
 -----------------------------

-GoToMeeting can be used to conduct a screenshare or meeting session with the customer if the issue is best resolved via screenshare.
+MS Teams can be used to conduct a screenshare or meeting session with the customer if the issue is best resolved via screenshare.